jsonpittman/CoCoTools/README.md

 ## Other

-* This is a work in progress, and there are probably going to be
+* This is a work in progress, and there are probably going to be issues that need resolved.
-* Currently ONLY supports CoCo3 Disk Extended.
-Your XRoar installation should have "coco3.rom" and "disk11.rom" available, and be able to be launched like this:
+* Currently works with CoCo 1, 2, and 3, but ONLY supports Disk Extended.
+To use all three CoCo systems, you should have all appropriate coco and disk roms available to XRoar.

 ![](2024-01-07-09-41-02.png)